Few products are pushed harder in the heating and air conditioning industry than variable speed furnaces. There are three reasons for this:

 - They're high profit for manufacturers.

-Let’s first make sure we understand what exactly is a variable speed furnace.
+Let's first make sure we understand exactly what a variable speed furnace is.

 What is a Variable Speed Furnace?

-The term variable speed furnace is used to describe furnaces that have a variable speed blower motor.
-These blower motors are the motors that move air through the ductwork in your home.
+The term variable speed furnace is used to describe furnaces that have a more energy efficient variable speed blower motor.
+These blower motors move cooled air (in summer) and heated air (in winter) through the ductwork in your home.

-Furnaces without variable speed technology use a simple motor with multiple speed settings.
-These speeds are used by a contractor to adjust airflow to the proper amount.
+A conventional single speed furnace without variable speed technology uses a simple motor with multiple speed settings that must be manually adjusted.
+These different speeds are used by a contractor to adjust airflow to the proper amount.

-The difference on a variable speed motor is that it will self-adjust its speed.
-It will make speed adjustments based on sensor readings within the furnace.
+A variable speed furnace, unlike the single speed furnace, will self-adjust its fan speed.
+It will make these speed adjustments based on sensor readings.